intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/examples/textclassification/README.md

 __Options:__
 * `--baseDir` This option is __required__.
 The path where the training and word2Vec data locate.
 * `--partitionNum` The number of partitions to cut the dataset into.
 Datault is 4.
 * `--tokenLength` The size of each word vector.
+GloVe supports tokenLength 50, 100, 200 and 300.
 Default is 200.
 * `--sequenceLength` The length of a sequence.
 Default is 500.
 * `--maxWordsNum` The maximum number of words.
 Default is 5000.
 * `--encoder` The encoder for the input sequence.
 String, 'cnn' or 'lstm' or 'gru'.
 Default is 'cnn'.